favasconcelos/otxserver/docs/ISSUE_TEMPLATE.md

 - [ ] Other

 ### Steps to reproduce
-Tell us how to reproduce this issue.
+How to reproduce this issue.

 ### Expected behaviour
-Tell us what should happen.
+What should happen.

 ### Actual behaviour
-Tell us what happens instead.
+What happens instead.